-Reducing waste and saving money is our mission.
+Reducing water waste and saving money for large organizations is a part of our mission.
 If left unmeasured and unanalyzed, leaks can quickly become expensive.
 At Mountain Vector Energy, we analyze millions of data points to provide actionable energy intelligence for our customers.
 Here are some insights into water utility management from the data we’ve analyzed.

 - Detect Abnormalities Early